You’re a first year language arts teacher.

 Still need help?
 This is such a process, I wrote about creating lesson plans twice.

 Congratulations!
 You are hired.
 Now what?
 Start with these questions.

 The process of perfecting a classroom setup never truly ends.
 New research, changing trends, student interests… get started with these no-nonsense tips.

 You need to have personal necessities at school.
 What will get you through the day, and maybe longer days?
 This is a comprehensive and no-fuss list.

 Dress professionally, on a teacher’s budget?
 Read these tricks and create your teacher wardrobe.

 Yeah, not the most glamorous part of teaching—organizing.
 Trust me though: after you create a project, you’ll want to locate it next year.

 How can you be prepared for that first day?
 This is a list of considerations for that first day with high school students.

-Coworkers and friends, and some feelings you may face.
+Coworkers and friends, collaborating and working, and some feelings you may face.

 I don’t abide by the “don’t smile until Christmas,” rule even though I sorta did at one point.
 Routines and procedures go a long way with older students.